-If you like Red Lobster’s layered pumpkin pie in a jar, then you’ll LOVE this slimming version featuring all the same favored fall flavor sans the sugar or calories!
+This recipe, which was inspired by Red Lobster’s ultra tasty but super unhealthy layered pumpkin pie in a jar dessert, features a scrumptious almond meal crust, a velvety cheesecake mousse layer, and an earthy but sweet no-bake pumpkin pie layer.
+If you like Red Lobster’s layered pumpkin pie in a jar, then you’ll LOVE this Trim Healthy Mama and keto version featuring all the same favored fall flavor sans the sugar or calories!

 This is one of those recipes that is just too tasty to be healthy.
 Like, it’s seriously too good to be true.
 It has a smooth, velvety texture with bursts of just-crunchy crust combined with sweetness and the heavenly, familiar, pumpkin pie spice kick.
 It makes the perfect, Trim Healthy Mama friendly fall treat!